Roast Beef Hash

 - 1/2 cup leftover liquid from roast, or broth, or water

 If potatoes are raw, cook them.
 Scrub them, pierce them with a fork, and microwave them on high power for 5-8 minutes (depending on the size of your potatoes).
-[My microwave has a baked potato button, which I always use.]
-Cool them until you can handle them, then cut them into bite size pieces.
+5 is sufficient for small ones; poke them with a fork to see if they're done, and microwave longer if necessary.
+Cool potatoes until you can handle them, then cut them into bite size pieces.

 While potatoes cook and cool, roughly chop the beef and dice the bell pepper and onion.

 Heat oil in a heavy skillet on medium heat.
 (I used cast iron.)
 Add potatoes, beef, and vegetables and stir briefly to combine.
 Season liberally with salt and pepper (although go lightly on salt if your broth is salty).
 Cook for 5 minutes without stirring.
 Flip and stir the mixture to get the browned parts on top, season again, and cook another 5 minutes without stirring.